Mona Quick Guide

 Freeze

 One of Mona’s more popular teams since the Freeze reaction is able to extend Mona’s Omen duration.
-See the full Mona guide for more information on how to extend Mona’s Omen duration.
+See the Mona Extended Guide for more information on how to extend Mona’s Omen duration.

 Mona’s Freeze teams generally consist of an on-field Cryo DPS, a Cryo battery, and an Anemo unit for VV Shred and grouping.